sky-bnb/component-calendar/README.md

 ## Usage

-Get AirBNB Calendar to render.
+Get AirBNB Calendar to render on page, from Port 3003.

 ## Requirements